 - Am Fear Liath Mòr (Greyman) – United Kingdom, Scotland, between Aberdeenshire and Moray.
-Mythical creature which, reportedly, haunts the highlands around Ben Macdui mountain.
-According to the eyewitnesses this is very tall, human like creature which is covered with short hair.
-Many travellers report uneasy, fearsome feelings in this area.
+A mythical creature which, reportedly, haunts the highlands around Ben Macdui mountain.
+According to the eyewitnesses, this is very tall, human-like creature which is covered with short hair.
+Many travelers report uneasy, fearsome feelings in this area.

 - Brosno Lake Monster – Russia, Tver Oblast.
 Some 4 – 5 m long, serpent-like creature, which has been observed in this lake since the 19th century or even the 13th century.
 Photographed in 1996.
 Later investigations though have shown that stories could have been created by large bubbles of gas coming from the lake bed.

 - Lagarfljót – Iceland, Austurland.
 This large lake, according to legends, has a monster – Lagarfljotsormurinn (Lagarfljot Worm) – living in it.